Trzynastek/ArcticFloorp/README.md

 			"media.videocontrols.picture-in-picture.video-toggle.position": "top"
 			"sidebar.position_start": "false"
-		> This setting can reduce performance but fixes an issue where video playing in a split tab can stop playing. \
+		> The following setting can reduce performance but fixes an issue where video playing in a split tab can stop playing.

- 		> "media.suspend-bkgnd-video.enabled": "false"
+   			"media.suspend-bkgnd-video.enabled": "false"

 10. Apply changes
 	- Save the theme.